7 Must-Take Steps to Avoid Debt After Being Laid Off from Work

 Consider alternative income sources.

 It’s the perfect time to declutter and sell everything you can on eBay or Craigslist.
 If you’re comfortable with it, try renting out a room.
-Pick up side hustles like mowing lawns or handyman jobs in your neighborhood until you can find a new full-time job.
+Pick up side hustles like mowing lawns or joining focus groups until you can find a new full-time job.

 Take advantage of any “perks” offered by your ex-employer.

 If your ex-employer doesn’t offer something like this, consider paying for these services on your own.
 Any job related expenses can be a tax write-off, and really, anything that gets you back in the saddle and in a job quickly is worth its weight in gold!

 Lastly, maintain a positive attitude and practice self-care.

 Whether that means treating yourself once a week to donut and a coffee, or having a girls’ night in painting your toenails, do it.
 Find ways to treat yourself that fit into your budget so that you don’t feel guilty, and you can remind yourself that you’re worthwhile and valuable.

 Job loss can be scary, frustrating and even overwhelming, especially if you don’t have a head’s up on the situation.
 Just remember to take a step back and take a deep breath.